bobbyjoe91/shunting-yard-algorithm/README.md

 ### Future update
 - Enable unary operator, e.g: minus (-5, -1, etc)
-- Enable user to input number larger than 9
+- Enable user to input number larger than 9 and real number
+- Enable user to evaluate the expression